 ❑ Submit your application and $40 application fee online by the appropriate posted deadline for your desired semester of entry.

-❑ Submit an official copy of your high school transcript or GED electronically or in a sealed envelope.
+❑ Submit an official copy of your high school transcript electronically or in a sealed envelope (or GED scores).

 ❑ Submit official transcripts from all colleges, universities or schools attended (if applicable)